A Nonprofit Parking Tax??? (REPEALED)

 Yes, starting Jan.
-1, 2018, Congress wants to tax nonprofits on parking.
+1, 2018, Congress is implementing a nonprofit parking tax.
 Hidden in the 2017 Tax Cuts and Jobs Act is a provision taxing employer-provided parking for nonprofit organizations.

 Nonprofits have long been subject to tax on unrelated business income (UBI), which is reported on Form 990-T. This new tax, however, is a tax on an expense rather than income.
 Employee parking is now considered to be a taxable “qualified transportation fringe benefit” (QTF).
 Other taxable QTFs are transit passes and commuter vehicle transportation between the employee’s home and workplace.
 The amount of QTF expense must now be combined with the organization’s gross unrelated business income.
 If the total exceeds $1,000, then the organization must file Form 990-T to report taxable income.
 The new tax rate is a flat 21%.